berrytechnics/nema-space-tracker/README.md

    - Connect the buck converter output (set to 5V) to the Arduino's VIN and GND pins.
    - Connect the battery directly to the VMOT and GND pins of the A4988 driver.
    - Connect the 5V output from the buck converter to the VDD pin of the A4988 driver.
+5. Connect the SPDT switches:
+   - NS Switch: Connect the common terminal to Arduino digital pin 4, one side to GND, and the other to 5V.
+   - TARGET Switch: Connect the common terminal to Arduino digital pin 9, one side to GND, and the other to 5V.
-5. Upload the provided code to your Arduino board.
+6. Upload the provided code to your Arduino board.

 ## Code Structure

-- `setup()`: Initializes the stepper motor, sets up microstepping, and configures motor speed.
+- `setup()`: Initializes the stepper motor, sets up microstepping, configures motor speed, and sets up the NS and TARGET switch pins.
-- `loop()`: Continuously runs the motor at the calculated speed for tracking.
+- `loop()`: Continuously runs the motor at the calculated speed for tracking, checking both switch states to determine direction and tracking rate.

 ## Key Parameters